Believe me, I get the irony.

 - We are also eligible for referral bonuses, so hey, if you apply for Camperforce next season because of this article, and they hire you?
 Tell them we sent you!

 - We will be working in the warehouse as pickers, the position that was our first choice due to the amount of walking involved — like 10 miles/day!
-To state it simply, we’re on the outbound side of the operation, picking ordered items off the shelves and placing them in bins bound for the packing and shipping departments.
+To state it simply, we’re on the outbound side of the operation, picking ordered items off the shelves and placing them into yellow totes bound for the packing and shipping departments.

 - We are not allowed to carry our cell phones with us.
 We bought simple pedometers to keep track of our steps and calories burned while we work.
 The facility, which is only 5 years old, is a little more than a million square feet, so our feet are going to be tired.
 But I guarantee that lack of cell phone access will cause me to lose my shit and burst into tears long before my aching tootsies will.
 Just wait for it.
 You’ll hear me.